Basketball legend Kobe Bryant dies in helicopter crash | DW | 26.01.2020

-NBA star Kobe Bryant has been killed in a helicopter accident, according to local media.
-A helicopter crash in the hills near the town of Calabasas was confirmed by authorities.
+NBA star Kobe Bryant has been killed in a helicopter crash near the town of Calabasas, US officials confirmed.
+The 41-year-old athlete was considered one of the best basketball players of his generation.

-Former Los Angeles Lakers star Kobe Bryant has died in a helicopter crash in suburban Los Angeles on Sunday, local media reported.
+Former Los Angeles Lakers star Kobe Bryant has died in a helicopter crash in suburban Los Angeles on Sunday, officials confirmed.

-Five people were confirmed dead in the incident by the local sheriff's office, although there was no official confirmation of the identities of those on board.
+Four other people were killed in the crash in Calabasas, although details on their identity were not immediately made public.
+Los Angeles Times and NBC News later reported that Bryant's 13-year-old daughter Gianna was also killed in the crash.
+Authorities did not immediately confirm the report.

 Celebrity news website TMZ initially reported that the 41-year-old basketball star was among those on board.
 Bryant's death was later confirmed by Los Angeles Mayor Eric Garcetti.